AnastasiaMenshikova/AnastasiaMenshikova/README.md

   <!-- Info: -->

-👨‍💻 I'm a Smart Contract Developer.
+👨‍💻 I'm a Smart Contract Developer.<br>
-🌱 I’m currently learning about gas optimisation and ZK-proofs.
+🌱 I’m currently learning about gas optimisation and ZK-proofs.<br>

 Open for collaborations on Web3 projects.